Denmark charges two British nationals over 'cum-ex' trading scheme

 ($1 = 6.0484 Danish crowns)

-Reporting by Jacob Gronholt-Pedersen and Nikolaj Skydsgaard; Editing by Mark Potter and Emelia Sithole-Matarise
+Reporting by Jacob Gronholt-Pedersen and Nikolaj Skydsgaard; Editing by Mark Potter/ Emelia Sithole-Matarise/Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.